Haitian diaspora: Brazil

-The year 2010 marked the beginning of Haitian immigration in Brazil.
-The arrival of the Haitians via Tabatinga, in the Amazon, began to be noticed in February 2010, soon after the earthquake, that shook violently Haiti, and in particular the capital, Port-au-Prince.
-The catastrophe has killed more than 150,000 people and left some 300,000 IDPs.
+Significant Haitian immigration to Brazil began in 2010.
+The arrival of the Haitians via Tabatinga, in the Amazon, began to be noticed in February, soon after the earthquake that violently shook Haiti and in particular the capital, Port-au-Prince.
+The catastrophe killed more than 150,000 people and left some 300,000 internally displaced.

 The presence of Haitians in Brazil was quantitatively inexpressive until then.
-According to IBGE data, in 1940, 16 Haitians lived in Brazil; in 1950-21; in 1960-159; in 1970-90; in 1980-127; in 1991-1981; in 2000-15; and in 2010 - 36 people.
+According to IBGE data, in 1940, 16 Haitians lived in Brazil; counts for several other time periods included 36 people.

 With the presence in Haiti of the United Nations Mission for the Stabilization of Haiti - MINUSTAH, led by Brazil since 2004, Haitians have come to see Brazil as a point of reference.
-After the earthquake of 2010, which triggered a great wave of emigration in Haiti, Brazil became one of the preferential destinations of migrants, given the difficulty of entry into countries of traditional emigration (United States, Canada, Dominican Republic, France, etc.).
+After the earthquake of 2010, which triggered a great wave of emigration from Haiti, Brazil became one of the preferential destinations of migrants, given the difficulty of entry into countries of traditional emigration (United States, Canada, Dominican Republic, France, etc.).
 Currently, around 50 to 100 Haitians enter the country undocumented by the state of Acre.

-In 2015 and 2016, due to the political-economic crisis faced by Brazil, many Haitians are returning to Haiti, or going to other countries, such as Chile, Peru and the United States.
+In 2015 and 2016, due to the political-economic crisis faced by Brazil, many Haitians returned to Haiti or went to other countries, such as Chile, Peru and the United States.

-According to the government of Acre, since December 2010, about 130,000 Haitians have entered the Peruvian border with the state.
-According to the delegate Carlos Frederico Portella Santos Ribeiro, of the Federal Police (PF), between January and September 2011, there were 6 thousand and, in 2012, 2,318 Haitians who entered without documents in Brazil.
+According to the government of Acre, since December 2010, about 130,000 Haitians have crossed the Peruvian border with the state.
+According to the delegate Carlos Frederico Portella Santos Ribeiro, of the Federal Police (PF), between January and September 2011, there were 6,000 and, in 2012, 2,318 Haitians who entered without documents in Brazil.

 Haitians arrive in Brasiléia, Acre, by bus and are asked to look for the PF police station requesting refuge, filling out a questionnaire in their own language and being interviewed by police officers.
 The PF issues a preliminary protocol that makes them "asylum seekers", obtaining the same rights as Brazilian citizens, such as access to health and education.
 They can also get a work permit, passport and CPF, and are officially registered in the country.

 After registration in the PF, the documentation goes to the National Committee for Refugees (Conare) and the National Immigration Council (Cnig), which open a process to evaluate the granting of permanent residence on a humanitarian basis, valid for up to 5 years.
 Haitians are not considered refugees in Brazil.
 Under Brazilian law, the refuge can only be granted to anyone who proves to be suffering persecution in their country for ethnic, religious or political reasons.
 However, due to the humanitarian crisis provoked by the catastrophe of 2010, the Brazilian government opened an exception, granting them a distinct visa.